jaitl/kDynamoMapper/README.md

 You can run and play with the examples in [integration tests](https://github.com/jaitl/kDynamoMapper/blob/main/integration-tests/src/test/kotlin/pro/jaitl/dynamodb/CustomConverterTest.kt).

 ### Notice
-***Please***, if you have written a converter for a common data type that will be useful to other users, contribute it back to the project.
+***Please!*** If you have written a converter for a common data type that will be useful to other users, contribute it back to the project.

 ## Contribution
 1. There are several [opened issues](https://github.com/jaitl/kDynamoMapper/issues).
 When you want to resolve an opened issue don't forget to write about it in the issue.